Aliases for PLAT Gene

 This gene encodes tissue-type plasminogen activator, a secreted serine protease which converts the proenzyme plasminogen to plasmin, a fibrinolytic enzyme.
 Tissue-type plasminogen activator is synthesized as a single chain which is cleaved by plasmin to a two chain disulfide linked protein.
 This enzyme plays a role in cell migration and tissue remodeling.
 Increased enzymatic activity causes hyperfibrinolysis, which manifests as excessive bleeding; decreased activity leads to hypofibrinolysis which can result in thrombosis or embolism.
 Alternative splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PLAT Gene

 PLAT (Plasminogen Activator, Tissue) is a Protein Coding gene.
-Diseases associated with PLAT include venous thoracic outlet syndrome and intracranial embolism.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
+Diseases associated with PLAT include thrombophilia, familial, due to decreased release of plat and acute myocardial infarction.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is HGFAC.

 UniProtKB/Swiss-Prot for PLAT Gene